kanhaiya-bhayana/ObsidianDSA/J/Madan Reddy/Spring Boot/Notebook.md

 - This is the root interface for accessing a Spring bean container.
 - It is the actual container that instantiates, configures, and manages a number of beans.

+## Application Context
+ApplicationContext is a central interface to the Spring Framework that provides the following key functionalities:
+1. Bean Management
+2. Dependency Injection
+3. BeanFactory Extension

+ApplicationContext represents the Spring IoC container that holds all the beans created by the application.
+It is responsible for instantiating, configuring, and creating the beans.
+Additionally, it gets the beans’ information from configuration metadata provided in XML or Java.
+ApplicationContext represents the sub-interface of BeanFactory.
+In addition to the functionalities of BeanFactory.

+Each bean is instantiated after the container has been started since it uses eager loading.

+## What are the different modules in spring?
+Spring has seven core modules:
+1. The Core container module
+2. Application context module
+3. AOP (Aspect Oriented Programming)
+4. JDBC abstraction and DAO module
+5. ORM module (Object/Relational)
+6. Web Module
+7. Test

+## @Autowired vs @Inject

+You can annotate fields and constructor using @Autowired to tell Spring framework to find dependencies for you.
+The @Inject annotation also serves the same purpose, but the main difference between them is that @Inject is a standard annotation for dependency injection and @Autowired is spring specific.

+## @Bean vs @Component
+**@Bean annotation** returns an object that sring should register as bean in application context.
+The body of the method bears the logic responsible for creating the instance.
+**@Component** preferable for component scanning and automatic wiring.

+## What are the different bean scopes in spring?
+1. **Singleton**: The bean instance will be only once and same instance will be returned by the IOC container.
+It is the default scope.
+2. **Prototype**: The bean instance will be created each time when requested.
+3. **Request**: The bean instance will be created per HTTP request.
+4. **Session**: The bean instance will be created per HTTP session.